RaphaelEDiener/presentations/on_language_design.md

 ### Error Handling

-One facet of correctness is how the language deals with faliours.
+One facet of correctness is how the language deals with failures.
 The worst solution is to do nothing and let the program continue in an invalid state.
 No language actively used does this to my knowledge.